Creating Work Boundaries: Protecting Your Worth At Work

 - You feel more in control of your life.

-- You feel less overwhelmed and more grounded.
+- Slowly you grow less overwhelmed and more grounded.

 - You show up with more clarity, creativity, and energy.

-- You stop carrying responsibilities that were never yours.
+- Gradually you stop carrying responsibilities that were never yours.

 - You begin to trust yourself again.